FIXMESTEVE/ggpo/README.md

 ## What is GGPO-EOS ?

-GGPO-EOS is a version of the GGPO Rollback Netcode library that uses Epic Online Services for its P2P communications, making it suitable for cross-play.
+GGPO-EOS is a fork of the GGPO Rollback Netcode library that uses Epic Online Services for its P2P communications, making it suitable for cross-play.

 ## What is GGPO ?